merterbak/diffusion-from-scratch/README.md

 ### Rectified Flow

-Instead of a complex noise schedule, rectified flow just draws a straight line between data and noise: `z_t = (1-t) * x_0 + t * noise`.
-The model predicts the velocity `v = noise - x_0` and the loss is simply MSE between predicted and target velocity.
-Sampling walks 28 Euler steps from t=1 (pure noise) down to t=0 (clean image).
-Timesteps during training come from a logit-normal distribution (`t = sigmoid(randn())`), which focuses more of the training on the harder intermediate steps rather than the trivial endpoints.
+Instead of a complex noise schedule, rectified flow just draws a straight line between data and noise.
+The model predicts velocity and the loss is MSE between predicted and target.

+- Linear interpolation: `z_t = (1-t) * x_0 + t * noise`
+- Velocity target: `v = noise - x_0`
+- 28 Euler steps from t=1 (pure noise) to t=0 (clean image)
+- Logit-normal timestep sampling (`t = sigmoid(randn())`) to focus training on harder intermediate steps

-### Classifier-Free Guidance
+### Classifier Free Guidance

 During training, 10% of text embeddings get randomly replaced with a null embedding so the model learns both conditional and unconditional generation.
-At inference each denoising step runs two forward passes, one with the prompt and one without, and then extrapolates the difference:
+At inference each step runs two forward passes and extrapolates the difference:

 ```
 v = v_uncond + cfg_scale * (v_cond - v_uncond)
 ```

-A higher cfg_scale pushes the output closer to the prompt but reduces diversity.
-The default is 4.0.
+- Higher cfg_scale pushes output closer to the prompt but reduces diversity
+- Default cfg_scale is 4.0

 ## Config